naveen-gupta-github/news-app/README.md

 =>long click on the map, google-maps-api calls onMapLongClick method which passes the Latitude and Longitude arguments to a method which
 REVERSE-Geocode and returns back the Address Object.

-=>Using the Address Object we calculate the Country-Code of the location and passed down this information in the INTENT object which takes to the next activity.
+=>Using the Address Object we calculate the Country-Code of the location and passed down this information in the INTENT object which takes us to the next activity.

 =>Retrofit client uses the country-code to fetch the data of that particualar country and then With the help of Recycler-View , We display the fetched result to the user.